-Your first task is to complete the software-only implementation on ecelinux.
-Similar to Lab 2, the main body of the digitrec function is finished, and you only need to complete update\knn and vote\knn.
-But this time you are required to only use constant-bound loops in the update\knn function.
+Your first task is to complete the software-only implementation and test it on ecelinux and a ZedBoard.
+Similar to Lab 2, the main body of the digitrec function is finished, and you only need to complete update_knn and vote_knn.
+But this time you are required to only use constant-bound loops in the update_knn function.
+To run the software on ecelinux, first go to the lab3/ecelinux directory, then run make.